bwarren2/objective_impeachment/PITCHME.md

 <img src="assets/img/july_25_call/snippet_2.png" alt="July 25 Readout" height="70%" width="70%">

+Note:

+Later, "Giuliani is a highly respected man."  and "If you could speak with him that would be great."

+He specifically names Joe Biden: "The other thing, there's a lot of talk about Biden's son, that he stopped the prosecution" and "whatever you can do with the attorney general would be great."

 ---

 ##### July 25 Call, Snippet 3

 <img src="assets/img/july_25_call/snippet_3.png" alt="July 25 Readout" height="80%" width="80%">

+Note:

+Finally, "I will have Mr Giuliani give you a call."

+So, was Trump concerned about Ukraine?
+Was Trump concerned about Biden?
+Whose interests mattered to him?
+David Holmes had a meal with Sondland and asked.

 ---